xrplevm/docs.xrplevm.org/docs/evm-sidechain/get-started-evm-sidechain.md

 **Connect MetaMask Wallet**

 Use your MetaMask wallet to interact with the XRPL EVM Sidechain.
-Ensure that you have created a MetaMask account and connected to the public XRP Ledger Devnet as described in [Connect MetaMask to XRP EVM Sidechain](connect-metamask-to-xrpl-evm-sidechain.md).
+Ensure that you have created a MetaMask account and connected to the public XRP Ledger Devnet as described in [Connect MetaMask to XRPL EVM Sidechain](connect-metamask-to-xrpl-evm-sidechain.md).

 To connect a MetaMask wallet to the bridge, go to the [XRPL EVM sidechain bridge](https://bridge.devnet.xrpl.org/) and click **Connect Metamask Wallet**.